Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID website.

 The application process is described as follows:

 The doctoral program in nursing with a focus in health promotion requires a total of 48 semester credits beyond the master’s degree.
 Students may enroll full or part-time.
-Part-time students are expected to enroll with their cohort for a minimum of 2 courses/semester in the first two years.
+Part-time students are expected to enroll with their cohort for a minimum of two courses/semester in the first two years.
 A sample program of studies for full and part time students includes:

 Total: 9 credits